morales-francisco/Python-Projects/Superstore/README.md

 The data source is [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final).

 ## Objective ##
-The objective from this project is to understand which products, regions, categories and customer segments the Superstore should target or avoid.
+This project aims to understand which products, regions, categories, and customer segments the Superstore should target or avoid.

 ## Conclusions ##